 - EU farm subsidies and rural development funding to continue uninterrupted

-- flexible transition period to last for up to two years
+- Transition period to last for two years

-Parliament’s Agriculture Committee endorsed the second batch of rules to ensure a smooth transition from current EU farm policy rules, expiring at the end of the year, to the future ones.
+Parliament and Council negotiators reached a partial agreement on the second batch of rules to ensure a smooth transition from current EU farm policy to the future one, on Tuesday.

-The new EU law, approved in the committee unanimously by 48 votes in favour on Tuesday, extends the application of existing Common Agricultural Policy (CAP) rules, which are due to expire at the end of 2020.
+The provisionally agreed text extends the application of existing Common Agricultural Policy (CAP) rules, which are due to expire at the end of 2020.
 It ensures the continuation of payments to farmers and rural development beneficiaries and provides predictability and stability for the sector.

-“Keeping this file on track and on time has been my key priority, since this will be in the best interests of farmers in these crisis driven times.
-Farmers need predictability, stability and financial continuity and a clear horizon for the upcoming two years,” said rapporteur Elsi Katainen (RE, FI).
+“Keeping this file on track and on time has been my key priority, since this is in the best interests of farmers.
+It gives farmers predictability, stability, financial continuity and a confidence in planning the future for the upcoming two years.
+It also gives EU member states further tools to help their farmers deal with effects of the COVID-19 crisis”, said rapporteur Elsi Katainen (RE, FI).

 Parliament warned in its 10 October resolution that delaying the future EU’s long-term budget would harm EU citizens and businesses and urged the Commission to table a contingency plan to avoid disruptions in EU funding to beneficiaries.